RobinNagpal/dune-analytics/src/compound/asset-analysis/07-transaction-count-top-100-holder/README.md

 # Query Explanation

-This query calculates the top 100 token holders by their token holdings, including their token values in USD and their respective percentages of the total supply.
+This query calculates the top 100 token holders by their token holdings, including their token values in USD.
 It also computes the total transaction count of these holders and joins this data for a comprehensive view of the top token holders and their activities.

 Price CTE calculates the average price of the specified token and retrieves its symbol and decimals